OMERS 2022 Mid-year Investment Update

 OMERS remains highly rated by four credit rating agencies, including two ‘AAA’ ratings.

 OMERS is a jointly sponsored, defined benefit pension plan, with 1,000 participating employers ranging from large cities to local agencies, and over half a million active, deferred and retired members.
 Our members include union and non-union employees of municipalities, school boards, local boards, transit systems, electrical utilities, emergency services and children’s aid societies across Ontario.
 OMERS teams work in Toronto, London, New York, Amsterdam, Luxembourg, Singapore, Sydney and other major cities across North America and Europe – serving members and employers, and originating and managing a diversified portfolio of high-quality investments in public markets, private equity, infrastructure and real estate.

 OMERS invests in high-quality assets that are well-diversified by geography and asset type.

 On March 1, 2022, OMERS updated asset class definitions in connection with our updated Statement of Investment Policies & Procedures; the asset mix above reflects these updated definitions.

 Asset Class Investment Performance

 In addition to this low leverage, we continue to maintain ample liquidity.
-At June 30, 2021, OMERS had $22.9 billion of cash and short-term deposits and $19.2 billion of marketable securities available to meet our pension obligations, to fund investment opportunities, to satisfy potential collateral demands related to our use of derivatives, and to fund expenses.
+At June 30, 2022, OMERS had $25.4 billion of liquid assets to pay pension benefits, to fund investment opportunities, to satisfy potential collateral demands related to our use of derivatives, and to fund expenses.